ben-pr-p/assemble-online/ROADMAP.md

   * Two people can only merge if they are a certain distance from each other

 ## Immediate
-* Banner should go away on movement
-* border on wall
-* bug on chrome no mic
 * Agenda setting widget
  * announcements back
  * Additional response options - text response
  * Agenda items contain announcements
 * banner on new agenda item or really any changes not visible
 * agenda plus is fixed over, no scroll, 8+ agenda items
-* Color schema customization
- * Color brewer
 * Digest
-* Consistent logs
-* Include in digest how much everyone talks

 # Interested people
 Nikhil